, ,

 How to complete micro entity accounts

-Most micro entities choose to use Companies House’s online filing service.
+Most businesses that opt for this type of accounting use Companies House’s online filing service.
 You’ll need your Government Gateway login and Companies House authentication code.

 Micro entities also have the benefit of being able to use the Company Accounts and Tax Online (CATO) service, which allows you to submit your accounts to HMRC and Companies House at the same time.